 Watch the following clip to learn more about how to manage these areas of risk within Slack:

-Learn about the most important areas within Slack to monitor for sensitive data leakage
+Learn about the most important areas within Slack to monitor for sensitive data leakage by watching the clip

 Four best practices for securing data exposure risk in Slack